ZenonSeth/respec/doc/api.md

   on_click = function(state, fields) return true end,
   -- a function to be called when the button is clicked -- `state` is the data object that gets passed to the `spec_builder` in the form, which can be modified by this function to affect what's shown
-  -- `fields` is the value of the fields in the form (see luanti docs).
-Note that only fields with specified IDs will be present
+  -- `fields` is the value of the fields in the form (see luanti docs under `register_on_player_receive_fields`).
-  -- return `true` to re-show the formspec to the user }
+  -- Note that only fields with specified IDs will be present -- @return `true` from this function to re-show the formspec to the user }
 ```